lukesnc/gb/README.md

 ## Requirements

-For graphics emulation, SDL2 is required.
+SDL2 is required for sound and graphics output.

 For Arch: